 Profitable Cup and Handle Trading Strategy

-The profitable Cup and Handle trading strategy might have a funny name but the cup and handle pattern has a very long history, being discovered by famous trader William J. O’Neil, who founded the stock brokerage firm William O’Neil & Co.
+The profitable Cup and Handle trading strategy might be a humorous name.
+But the cup and handle pattern has a long history and was discovered by the famous trader, William J. O’Neil.
+He founded the stock brokerage firm, William O’Neil & Co.
 Inc.

-If you want to become a cup and handle trader you can either read William O’Neil book “How to make money in stocks,” or you can simply read the full version of the cup and handle trading strategy by continuing reading throughout this article.
+If you want to become a cup and handle trader, you can either read William O’Neil's book, “How to make money in stocks.”
+Or you can simply read the full version of the cup and handle trading strategy by reading this article.

-At TGS we believes that the Cup and Handle is one of the most authentic continuation patterns.
-Unlike the bullish flag pattern which is also a continuation pattern the Cup and Handle pattern takes a lot of time to develop which is why it’s such a reliable pattern.
+At TSG, we believe the Cup and Handle is one of the most authentic continuation patterns.
+Unlike the bullish flag pattern, which is a continuation pattern, the Cup and Handle pattern takes a lot of time to develop.
+This is why it’s such a reliable pattern.

-Let’s get a little bit deeper into what is Cup and Handle, and how we can make money trading with the profitable cup and handle trading strategy.
+Let’s get a little bit deeper into what Cup and Handle is, and how to make money trading with the profitable cup and handle trading strategy.
 You can also read the simple yet profitable strategy.

 What is Cup and Handle?

-The cup and handle pattern is really just a bullish continuation pattern.
+The cup and handle pattern is a bullish continuation pattern.
 Now, this pattern typically has a run-up on the left side.
-You’ll see an uptrend that stops and forms a peak and then it’s followed by a retracement back down that creates a cup-like bottom or a rounded bottom.
+You’ll see an uptrend that stops and forms a peak.
+Then it’s followed by a retracement back down, creating a cup-like bottom, or a rounded bottom.

-So, the first Cup and Handle rule is that you need to have a previous trend, in order to have a continuation pattern.
+So, the first Cup and Handle rule is that you need to have a previous trend.
+You need this in order to have a continuation pattern.